kriomentos/roguelike-tcod/README.md

 Player character is represented as `@` character

-Movement using arrow keys.
+Movement using arrow keys (Home, End and Page up/down for diagonals), Numpad or Vi.

+Skip turns using `,` `Num5` `Del` or `S`, pickup items `G`, use items from inventory `I`, drop them from inventory `D`

+To push entity insted of attacking use move keys while holding `Shift`

 Esc to exit the window 'gracefully'

 ## Extras